do-me/tauri-basemap/README.md

 ### MacOS
 - for testing locally run `npm run tauri dev`
 - for building e.g. dmg or macos app `npm run tauri build`.
 The resulting .app-file weighs only 9Mb and starts instantly.
-- I added the `basemap.app` to this repo but note that you should NEVER blindly trust random .app-files from the web.
+- I added the `basemap.app` under `builds` to this repo but note that you should NEVER blindly trust random .app-files from the web.
 Instead, it's best to build it yourself.

 ### iOS
 I didn't manage to get xcode simulator to run the app so I used my real iPhone to test and record the demo.
-There's lot's of loopholes in getting everything running properly.
+There's lots of loopholes in getting everything running properly.
 Here's a few things to do right from the start:

 1. Install Rust from the command line, with the official method, not with homebrew
 2. Install Xcode by downloading the .xip file from apple developer tools, not from the app store